fbpx

 2. Hydrate

-People tend to associate hydration with summer and sweating, but if you live in a cold-weather area (like I do), it’s important to think about hydration year-round.
+Whether you’re plant-based or not, hydration is incredibly important and often overlooked.
+People associate hydration with summer and sweating, but it’s important to think about hydration year-round.
 Most people don’t drink enough water on a daily basis, which can be detrimental to your running success.

 5. Incorporate healthy fats into your recovery